 Jewel's project focuses on flora diversity of the Trinity Forest by conducting plant transect surveys.

-Hadley McPerson, Junior, Biology and Environmental Science Major
+Hadley McPerson, Senior, Biology and Environmental Science Major

 Hadley's project focuses on fauna diversity of the Trinity Forest using camera traps.